Inheritance Tax (IHT)

 No IHT is applicable if the estate is being passed to a spouse.

-THE FINANCIAL CONDUCT AUTHORITY DOES NOT REGULATE INHERITANCE TAX PLANNING & TRUST ADVICE.
+THE FINANCIAL CONDUCT AUTHORITY DOES NOT REGULATE ADVICE ON ESTATE PLANNING & INHERITANCE TAX PLANNING.

-THE FINANCIAL CONDUCT AUTHORITY DOES NOT REGULATE SOME FORMS OF TAXATION.
+THE FINANCIAL CONDUCT AUTHORITY DOES NOT REGULATE TAXATION ADVICE..